ZedThree/HPCAcademyFortran/Fortran.md

 ```

 - Second argument to `reshape` is shape of result
+- Array of integers with size in each dimension, for example `[3, 3]` above
 - For assigning to arrays, we can just use `shape` intrinsic to get
   the right answer